Funding for Wide-Ranging Kids' Health Study Axed

 SHOGREN: Duane Alexander heads the National Institute of Child Health and Human Development, the federal agency that's been the study's primary sponsor.
 He says he requested continued funding for it, but was turned down.

-Mr. DUANE ALEXANDER (National Institute of Child Health and Human Development): Because of the extremely tight budget considerations that are being faced this year.
+DUANE ALEXANDER: Because of the extremely tight budget considerations that are being faced this year.
 Many other programs are being cut back or cut out as well, and the judgments are made that this is one that will just have to wait for a year or more until it can be implemented.

 SHOGREN: The administration hasn't cited any other reasons for the cutback.
 Alexander says he is disappointed and he hopes that the study will resume in the future, when money is not so short.